hablapps/DontFearTheProfunctorOptics/Profunctors.md

 However, you should know that there're other awesome instances for profunctors [out there](https://ocharles.org.uk/blog/guest-posts/2013-12-22-24-days-of-hackage-profunctors.html).
-As you see, profunctors arise everywhere!
+As you see, profunctors also arise everywhere!